 #1 – Yawning

-As a part of my coaching certification, I’m required to practice on a peer before I can practice the tool on a client.
+As a part of my coaching certification in 2021, every week, I was required to practice the tools on a peer within the program before I could explore them with my clients.

-As soon as our session began, my peer kept yawning.
+As soon as our practice session began, my peer started yawning.
 At one point, I felt annoyed!
 I began questioning if she wasn’t interested in the activity, or if she was bored.

 But as our session concluded, she revealed how deeply transformative the work had been for her.
 I was confused because it didn’t add up for me.
 Being a deeply intuitive spiritual coach herself, she revealed that her yawning was actually a way for her body to inhale new energy.

 Who would have thought?!

 As the year progressed, I noticed myself yawning a lot too right after “digesting” an emotion, memory or thought.